nystudio107/seomatic/README.md

 ### 1.1.27 -- 2016.07.26

 * [Fixed] Fixed a regression with Entry Meta cascade
+* [Fixed] Fixed an issue with SEOmatic FieldTypes on categories
 * [Improved] Updated the README.md

 ### 1.1.26 -- 2016.07.25